oneapi-src/oneTBB/README.md

 See [Installation from Sources](INSTALL.md) to learn how to install oneTBB.

 ## Support
-See our [documentation](./SUPPORT.md) to learn how to work with them.
+See our [documentation](./SUPPORT.md) to learn how to request help.

 ## How to Contribute
 We welcome community contributions, so check our [Contributing Guidelines](CONTRIBUTING.md)